-Brands influence the sense of taste and make you perform better
+Brands influence the sense of taste and ability to perform

-In the experiment, respondents had to solve puzzles.
-The respondents were given a can of Red Bull or a soft drink with a similar Red Bull taste.
-The soft drink was presented in a Red Bull can, without the respondents being aware of it.
-In other words, the respondents didn't know what they were actually drinking.
+In the experiment, participants had to solve puzzles.
+The respondents were given a can of Red Bull or a soft drink which tasted similar to Red Bull.
+Some of the soft drink were presented in a Red Bull can, without the participants' awareness.
+In other words, the participants didn't know what they were actually drinking.

-The thinking ability of respondents who thought they were drinking Red Bull increased compared to the respondents who thought they were drinking the soft drink.
-This shows, the brand Red Bull gives you wings, not so much the drink itself.
+The thinking ability of participants who thought they were drinking Red Bull increased, compared to the participants who thought they were drinking soft drinks.
+This experiment shows that the brand Red Bull increased performance, not necessarily the actual beverage.

 Branding really does make your product better

 Branding and marketing really do make your product better.
-A brand activates emotions in the brain which influence consumer behavior.
+Brands activate emotions in the brain which influence consumer behavior.

-As a marketer you want use this.
+As a marketer, you would want leverage this knowledge.
 Check out learning 2 for tips.